What’s a CDN, I hear you ask? And why are CDNs all over the news right now?

 That’s a $32m ouch!

 At another CDN provider that also went down one month later, they wrote on their blog "Many of the approximately 500 customers using this service were automatically rerouted, which restored operations within a few minutes…the large majority of the remaining customers manually rerouted shortly thereafter."

-However, it took between 30 minutes and a couple of hours for the big banks' services to be fully restored.
+However, it took between 30 minutes and a couple of hours for the big banks' services to be fully restored to normal customer flow.